 According to the Australian Tax Office (ATO), if you make a profit on the sale of your investment property, that profit is considered a capital gain and must be declared on your income tax return.

 The capital gain is considered income, with particular rules on how to calculate it.

 Once the profit on a sale is calculated, it is then added to your tax return.
 Capital gains tax, or CGT is the additional tax you have to pay resulting from including capital gain on your tax return.

-How To Avoid Capital Gains Tax When Selling Your Investment Property
+How To Minimise Capital Gains Tax When Selling Your Investment Property

 Thankfully, the ATO does allow property investors to be exempt from having to pay capital gains tax in certain circumstances.

 What’s more, if you don’t qualify for one of the exemptions, there are also alternative ways to reduce your CGT liability significantly.